lugenx/ecohabit/docs/how-to-contribute.md

 git status
 ```

-This command will show you the changes that you've made and their current status.
+This command will show the changes that you've made and their current status.

+If you are confident with your changes, it's time to add them to the staging area.
 To add all of your changes into the staging area and set their status to "to be commited", run this command:

 ```
 git add .